utilmeta/utilmeta-py/docs/en/guide/client.md

 			)
 ```

-We add a `_admin` parameter in the login request function.
-In the function logic, when this parameter is True, the user-defined request logic will be used.
-Otherwise, when `Client` the class detects that the result returned by the request function is null, the request will be constructed in the way of the default request function.
-Whether the request is custom or built by default, the response they return is parsed by the response template of the request function.
+We add a `_admin` parameter in the login request function, when this parameter is True, the user-defined request logic will be used.
+Otherwise, when `Client` detects that the result returned by the request function is `None`, the request will be constructed according to declaration by default.
+Both kind of response they return is parsed by the response template of the request function.

 !!! tip
+	A custom parameter in the request function should start with a underscore `'_'`, then it will not be recognized as a request parameter.
+But of course, if you do not need `Client` to generate request by default and custom your request logic completely, you do not need a `@api` decorator, just define a regular function is enough

-The `Client` class provides a built-in request function `request` and a series of request functions named after HTTP methods.
+The `Client` class provides a built-in request function `request()` and a series of request functions named after HTTP methods.
 You can call them in custom request logic.
 Their function parameters are

-*  `method`: Only the `request` function needs to be provided.
+* `method`: Only the `request()` function needs to be provided.
 Specify the HTTP method.
 Other functions named by HTTP method will use the corresponding HTTP method.
 * `path`: Specifies the request path string.
-If the request path is a complete URL, it will be used directly, otherwise it will be concatenated with `Client` the `base_url` class.
+If the path is a complete URL, it will be used directly, otherwise it will be concatenated with the `base_url` of `Client` class.
-*  `query`: Specify the query parameter dictionary of the request, which will be parsed and spliced into the request URL together with the path.
+* `query`: Specify the query parameters dict of the request, which will be parsed and spliced into the request URL together with the path.
-*  `data`: Specify the request body data, which can be dictionary, list, string or file.
-If the request header is specified `Content-Type`, it will be automatically generated according to the type of the request body data.
+* `data`: Specify the request body data, which can be dict, list, string or file.
+If the `Content-Type` request header isn't specified, it will be automatically generated according to the type of the request body data.
-*  `headers`: Specify the request header data and pass in a dictionary
+* `headers`: Specify the request headers, pass in a dict
-*  `cookies`: Specifies the Cookie data of the request.
-It can be passed in a dictionary or a Cookie string.
-The specified Cookie will be integrated with `Client` the Cookie held by the instance as the header of the request `Cookie`.
+* `cookies`: Specifies the Cookies of the request.
+It can be passed in a dict or a Cookie string.
+The specified Cookie will be integrated with the session Cookie held by the `Client` instance as the header `Cookie` of the request.
 * `timeout`: Specifies the timeout for the request.
-By default, the class `default_timeout` parameter will be used `Client`.
+By default, the `default_timeout` parameter of `Client` class will be used.

-!!!
-Tip “Asynchronous built-in request functions”
+!!! tip "Asynchronous built-in request functions"
+	For all built-in request function, `Client` class has provided the corresponding async version, just add a `async_` prefix before function name, like `async_request`, `async_get`

 !!! warning
+	 Do not name a request function as one of the above built-in functions.
+If you need to define a request function with the root path of the current `Client` class, just use  `@api.get("/")`
 ### Hook function

-In the writing of client code, we often need to process and fine-tune the request and response, and we can use the hook function to handle it conveniently.
+When writing of client code, we often need to process and fine-tune the request and response, so we can use the **hook function** to handle it conveniently.
 Three common hook functions have been defined in `Client` the class

 ```python
 class Client: